pinkwebapp/phpstan-prefer-interfaces-rule/README.md

 ```
 includes:
-    - vendor/pinkweb/phpstan-prefer-interfaces-rule/rules.neon
+    - vendor/pinkwebapp/phpstan-prefer-interfaces-rule/rules.neon
 ```

-The bundled `rules.neon` registers the rule and provides a default list of interfaces that are excluded from reporting ( e.g. `DateTimeInterface`, `Stringable`, SPL interfaces, PSR Logger, etc.).
+The bundled `rules.neon` registers the rule and provides a default list of interfaces that are excluded from reporting including common internal/utility types (e.g. `DateTimeInterface`, `Stringable`, SPL interfaces) and allows for wildcards like `Namespace\*`.

 Configuring `excludedInterfaces`
 --------------------------------